What to eat before running: top tips from a sports nutritionist

 If you are running between meals and you’ve eaten more than a couple of hours previously, a small high-carbohydrate snack 30 minutes before setting off can give you enough energy for your run.
 Anita says, “Opt for a handful of dried fruit and nuts, a couple of slices of malt loaf, a slice of toast with jam or peanut butter, or a cereal/energy bar.”

 For more great pre-run snack, smoothie and meal ideas see Anita Bean’s best-selling book, The Runner’s Cookbook, containing over 100 delicious recipes to fuel your running.
-It's available to buy now on Amazon US (opens in new tab) and Amazon UK (opens in new tab).
+It's available to buy now on Amazon US and Amazon UK.

 Claire Maxted

-The co-founder and former editor of Trail Running magazine, Claire now runs the YouTube channel Wild Ginger Running, creating films packed with trail- and ultra-running content.
-An award-winning journalist, writing for outdoor and adventure sports magazines and websites, her first book The Ultimate Guide to Trail Running 5k to 50k is out in January 2021.
+The co-founder and former editor of Trail Running magazine, Claire now runs the YouTube channel Wild Ginger Running, creating films about trail- and ultra-running advice, inspiration, races and gear reviews.
+An award-winning journalist, writing for outdoor and adventure sports magazines and websites, Claire's first book, The Ultimate Trail Running Handbook (5k to 50k), is out now.
+Her second, The Ultimate Ultra Running Handbook (50k to 100 miles), is out Autumn 2024.
 Claire also speaks and presents at events and races.